A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: A diffusion-based family of spatio-temporal stochastic processes

-In this section we define the diffusion-based extension of the Mat\' ern field (DEMF) family of spatio-temporal stochastic processes.
-The main property we aim for is that the process should have a spatial Mat\'ern covariance when considered for a fixed time point, i.e.\ the spatial marginalisations of the process are Gaussian Mat\'ern fields.
-This property allows us to consider the new family of models an extension of the spatial Mat\' ern field.
+In this section we define a diffusion-based extension of the Gaussian Mat\'ern fields to a family of spatio-temporal stochastic processes (abbreviated DEMF).
+The main property we aim for is that the process should be a Gaussian Mat\'ern field when considered for a fixed time point in $\RR^d$.
+That is, then the process is considered on the spatial domain $\cD= \mathbb{R}^d$, the spatial marginalisations of the process have Mat\'ern covariances.
+When the models are considered on a general (compact) manifold $\cD$, the spatial marginalisations are solutions to a generalised spatial Whittle-Mat\'ern model on $\cD$ \citep{lindgren_spde_2022}.